YuchengZ-Fin/YuchengZ-Fin.github.io/content/papers/mpfc/index.md

 ##### Citation

-Almeida, Heitor and Johnson, Timothy C. and Oliveira, Sebastiao and Zhou, Yucheng, The Role of Equity Financing Constraints in the Transmission of Monetary Policy (September 16, 2024).
+Almeida, Heitor and Johnson, Timothy C. and Oliveira, Sebastiao and Zhou, Yucheng, The Equity Constraint Channel of Monetary Policy (August 07, 2025).
 Available at SSRN: https://ssrn.com/abstract=5031788 or http://dx.doi.org/10.2139/ssrn.5031788

 ---